Blokus: Gameplay

 The game is played on a square board divided into 20 rows and 20 columns, for a total of 400 squares.
 There are a total of 84 game tiles, organized into 21 shapes in each of the four colors: blue, yellow, red, and green.
-The 21 shapes are based on free polyominoes of one to five squares (one monomino, one domino, two trominoes/triominoes, five tetrominoes, and 12 pentominoes).
-These shapes are the first in the A000105 sequence.
+The shapes are the 21 possible free polyominoes of one to five squares (one monomino, one domino, two trominoes/triominoes, five tetrominoes, and 12 pentominoes), which total to 89 squares per player.
+The numbers of these shapes are the first in the A000105 sequence.

 The standard rules of play for all variations of the game are as follows: